ixoe/headache-weather-study/README.md

 # headache-weather-study
-Study on the association between migraine headache and the weather
+Study on the association between migraine headache and the weather.

 To view the results, download the file headache.html from this repository and open it in a web browser.